Maternal mortality in the United States: Comparisons by state

 Differences in Medicaid coverage also factor into disparities in maternal mortality, given that over 40% of births nationally are covered by Medicaid, which is administered by state governments and therefore can vary based on location.
 Currently, all pregnant people at or below 138% of the federal poverty level qualify for Medicaid coverage; however, states can choose to include pregnant people with higher incomes, or allow people to receive covered healthcare temporarily while their application is still being processed.
 Some state-by-state variations consist of eligibility to qualify for Medicaid, which services fall under the umbrella of covered prenatal and maternity care and how patients are reimbursed for care they receive.
 Medicaid coverage affects birthing parents from the process of receiving prenatal care through birth and postpartum care, although not all states cover the same range of prenatal services or offer postpartum care after the federally mandated 60-day period.
 Expansion of care past the 60-day period may prevent some pregnancy-related deaths, 11.7% of which occur between 42 days and 1 year.
-Only 27 states had expanded this coverage period as of September 2022, with 9 others proposing some sort of extension.
-As of the same date, 12 states had not implemented any Medicaid expansions.
+Only 29 states had expanded this coverage period as of March 2023, with others proposing some sort of extension.
+As of September 2022, 12 states had not implemented any Medicaid expansions.

 Another difference is in how much of the state's hospitals are considered rural, since rural hospitals are 6% less likely to offer delivery services than urban hospitals.
 Rural hospitals also have higher rates of Cesarean sections, which can increase the risk of complications for the person giving birth, although why rates are higher is still unclear.

 Table

-Data confidence varies greatly by state.
-See notes at the end of the data source page.
+From CDC source: "Maternal deaths include deaths of women while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and the site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management, but not from accidental or incidental causes."

-Row numbers are static in table below.
-This allows ranking in ascending or descending order.
+The overall rate for the US is for 2021, and is from a more recent CDC reference than the CDC reference for the individual states.

-Asterisk (*) = "Data suppressed due to reliability and confidentiality restrictions."
+The asterisk (*) in the data columns is data suppressed due to reliability and confidentiality restrictions.